NrgXnat/container-service/docs/command.md

         - **content** - The content label of the files that will be uploaded to the new Resource.
         - **description** - The description of the files that will be uploaded to the new Resource.
         - **tags** - The list of tags on the files that will be uploaded to the new Resource.
+- **visibility** - Introduced in v3.7.0, Command visibility can be one of Public, Private, Protected.
+By default the visibility of a command is Public.

 ## Mounts